How can I tell if my account has been taken over?

 What should I do?

 First, reset your password.

 If you are still able to access your account, reset your password immediately.
-Account takeovers occur because users often recycle passwords or use common phrases, making their password less secure and more vulnerable Reset your password in the Account info section of your Console with a new, secure password that is not used elsewhere.
+Account takeovers occur because users often recycle passwords or use common phrases.
+This makes their password less secure and more vulnerable.
+Reset your password in the Account information section of your Console with a new, secure password that is not used elsewhere.
 If you use this same password somewhere else, we recommend changing it on those platforms too.